julianeon/julianeon/README.md

 I'm a software consultant and product support aficionado living in San Francisco, California.
 You can read my thoughts on [product support](product_support.md).

 I worked at PagerDuty, Ripple and Apollo GraphQL, helping users with open source products.
+After that I worked at my consultancy, Excelsitor.

 You can read my [repo guide](repo_guide.md) to learn more about my GitHub code.